truenas/middleware/docs/userguide/index.rst

 * If you would like to use Shadow Copies, see Configuring Shadow Copies.

-* If you are having problems accessing your CIFS share, see Troubleshooting Tips.
+* If you are having problems accessing your CIFS share, see `Troubleshooting CIFS`_.

 Figure 10.3a shows the configuration screen that appears when you click :menuselection:`Sharing --> Windows (CIFS Shares) --> Add Windows (CIFS) Share`.
 Some settings are only available in "Advanced Mode".
 To see these settings, either click the "Advanced Mode" button or configure the system to always display these